-If we whatch Daskaltsis‘ paintings, we see a structured material surface.
-But instead of remaining on the surface, we dive into the painting deeper and deeper and, by the influence of our memory and experience, we start seeing things; things that usually remind us of the beauty of nature.
-Here we may see a close-up of a crushed ice plate or the bubbly foam of the sea waves, there the structure of snowy mountain peaks or the desert‘s dunes viewed from outer space.
+But instead of remaining on this abstract surface, we dive into the image deeper and deeper and, by the influence of our memory and experience, we start seeing images; images that usually remind us of the beauty of nature in micro or marco scale: we may see a close-up of a crushed ice plate, the bubbly foam of the sea waves, the structure of snowy mountain peaks or the desert‘s dunes viewed from outer space.

-Then we are suddenly taken back to the painting‘s surface and remain caught on its material properties again, realizing that what we have just seen is neither what is there nor what is meant to be there: the painting‘s structure is nothing more and nothing less than a chemical reaction between oil paint, turpentine and alkyd.
-The artist steps consciously back in this process and lets the structure being constructed by chance and the materials themselves.
+Then we are suddenly carried back to the painting‘s surface again and realize that what we have just „seen“ is neither what is there nor what is meant to be there: the painting‘s perceived depth and its resulting „image“ is no more and no less than a casual chemical reaction between oil paint, turpentine and alkyd on a canvas or a thin alluminium plate.
+It is not a photo on Alu Dibond, but a 100% abstract painting.

-Where does the abstraction stop and when does our memory and imagination come into play to create meaning without us even realizing it?
+Where does the abstraction stop and when does our imagination come into play to create meaning?

-Christo Daskaltsis wants us thus drain our overstimulated perception and to recharge it with new insights about ourselves.
-His artwork shows the relation between object and observer not only in Platonic terms of distortion, but also in terms of identity.
-Because by experiencing his artwork, we are forced to put ourselves into question in terms of cognition, imagination, rationality and emotions – briefly, with all our most intimate senses.
+With his art, Christo Daskaltsis’ aim is to drain our overstimulated perception and to recharge it with new insights about ourselves.
+His artworks, in fact, show the relation between object and observer not only in Platonic terms of distortion and illusion, but also in terms of identity.
+Because by experiencing them, we are forced to put ourselves into question in terms of cognition, imagination, rationality and emotions – briefly, with all our most intimate senses.